Mexico World Cup Fixtures, Squad, Group, Guide - World Soccer

 Mexico World Cup Friendlies

 On the 1st of February Mexico beat Bosnia 1-0.
 A 3-0 victory against Iceland followed on the 24th of March, but then they lost to Croatia on the 28th.
-Two months later Mexico will play Wales and then Scotland on the 2nd of June.
-Finally, they will play Denmark on the 9th.
+Two months later Mexico drew with Wales but then beat Scotland on the 2nd of June.
+Finally, they will lost to Denmark on the 9th.

 - 1st February – Bosnia (won 1-0)